felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 ## Layouts

 As we have seen before an activity is a single focused thing that the user can do.
-Activities are responsible for creating the window that your application uses to draw and receive events from the system.
-Activities are written in Java, extending from the Activity class.
+Activities are responsible for creating the window that our application uses to draw and receive events from the system.
+Activities are written in Java (or Kotlin), extending from the Activity class.

 An activity creates views to show the user information, and to let the user interact with the activity.
 Views are a class in the Android UI framework.
 They occupy a rectangular area on the screen and are responsible for drawing and handling events.
 An activity determines what views to create (and where to put them), by reading an *XML layout file*.
 These XML files, are stored in the res folder inside the folder labeled layouts.